rootdraws/Paracelsus/README.md

 # OVERVIEW

-Paracelsus is a decentralized Meme Token Launchpad following the Factory Pattern, where Undine serves as an ERC20 Child Contract for individual token campaigns.

-Campaigns are structured as follows:
+Paracelsus is Decentralized a Meme Token Launchpad, with Contract-Owned LP, and Liquidity Incentive Curation.

+## CAMPAIGN STRUCTURE

-- **Paracelsus Invokes an Undine**: Which is an ERC20 token contract, each holding its own Liquidity Pool (LP).
+- **Paracelsus Invokes an Undine**: An ERC20 token contract, which custodies its own Univ2 liquidity pool (LP).
-- **ETH Crowdfunding Campaign**: ETH is contributed during a 24-hour crowdfunding campaign.
-- **Supply Distribution**:
+- **ETH Crowdfunding Campaign**: For 24 Hours after launch, Contributors can send ETH to the Undine to crowdfund LP.
+All ETH sent is added to LP, which is Owned by the Undine.
+- **Each Undine mints a Max Supply of 1M TOKENS on Launch**:
-  - 50% of the token supply goes to an LP owned by the Undine contract.
+  - 50% are used to form LP Owned by the Undine.
-  - 45% of the supply is available for claim by campaign contributors.
+  - 45% are made available for claims to campaign contributors for 5 Days after the campaign.
-  - 5% of the supply is distributed to the ManaPool for LP incentives.
+  - 5% allocated to the ManaPool for LP incentives and ecosystem rewards.

-After the supply is distributed and the Uniswap V2 LP is formed, each Undine stakes their LP tokens at the ManaPool.

 ## MANAPOOL [LP Farming for Undine Contracts]

-Each Undine deployed contributes 5% of its supply to the ManaPool upon launch.
+Each Undine contributes 5% of its initial token supply to the ManaPool.
+Unclaimed tokens are also Absorbed into the ManaPool.

-- **Reward Distribution**: 1% of all tokens in the ManaPool are distributed weekly.
-This means the reward supply undergoes a vesting/limit curve decay and is bolstered with the supply from each new launch.
+- **Weekly Epochs**: On a weekly basis, 1% of all tokens in the ManaPool are sold for ETH.
+This creates a decay curve, and a pool of ETH to use as Rewards for Undines.
+Each new launches bolsters the reward supply, and if any tokens are Pumping, more ETH will be absorbed during that Epoch.
-- **Staking**: Only Undine contracts can stake their LP tokens in the pool.
-LP rewards are weighted based on the amount of ETH raised by each campaign.
+- **Dominance Hierarchy**: There is an ongoing score which is initially set by how much ETH was raised in the launch of each Undine.
+The more ETH is raised, the higher the Hierarchy, and the greater the Dominance Score.
+ETH is distributed to the Undines each Epoch based on this Dominance Score.

+## VOTING ESCROW | STRIKE VOTES

+The Voting Escrow system for Paracelsus allows any Undine Token to be Locked into a veNFT.
+These veNFTs have voting weights, which are based on the Dominance Score for the Undine of their underlying deposit.

+However, instead of voting for your own Pool, you vote against pools that you don't think should get a reward for that epoch.

+This system encourages community curation and responsible launches, as the consequence is a modification of your Dominance Hierarchy.

+It's possible that a striken Undine would receive a smaller ETH reward during that Epoch, or none at all.
+If an Undine is repeatedly striken, then, it's Dominance Hierarchy is moved negative, and it will become more and more difficult for that Undine to regain favor with the broader ecosystem.

+Undines who fall out of favor will still hold their LP -- but in the worst case scenario, they will receive no epoch rewards, and their tokens will still be market sold to provide rewards to those Undines who have a favorable Hierarchy.

+- **Vote Mechanism**: veToken holders cast a strike for each Epoch.
+- **Impact of Votes**: Strikes decrease an Undine's reward potential from the ManaPool, realigning ecosystem incentives towards community-approved projects.
+- **Rebalancing Rewards**: The Strike Vote's outcome dynamically adjusts reward distribution, ensuring community-aligned projects receive a fairer share of the ManaPool rewards.

+Voters are also given a portion of their Affiliated Undine's rewards, to incentivize curation and oparation of the protocol.

 ## ARCHIVIST

-The Archivist tracks each campaign, including LP tokens, the total amount contributed, and individual contributors.
-This component serves as the historical ledger and data retrieval point for campaign analytics.
+The Archivist component meticulously tracks each campaign's details, including LP tokens, total contributions, and participant contributions.
+It acts as the project's historical ledger and data retrieval point for analytics and governance.

-## AETHER

-Aether serves as the inaugural token launched via Paracelsus, embodying the platform's principles and serving as a template for subsequent token campaigns.

-## GAME MECHANICS

-- **Consume() Function**: A command whereby an Undine can sell all of a specified token for ETH and then use that ETH to purchase more LP.
-This function can be called at any time and is token-gated, meaning it can only be executed by a holder of the specific token in question.

-## DEPENDENCIES
+## DEPENDENCIES AND SETUP

-To set up your development environment for Paracelsus, follow these steps:
+Setting up a development environment for Paracelsus:

 ```bash
 npm install -g npm